PrefectHQ/prefect/docs/concepts/results.md

 You may set the configure the result serializer using:

-- A type name, e.g. `"json"` or `"pickle"` — this corresponds to an instance with default values
+- A type name, e.g. `"json"` or `"pickle"` &mdash; this corresponds to an instance with default values
 - An instance, e.g. `JSONSerializer(jsonlib="orjson")`

 ### Storage of results in Prefect

 The Prefect API does not store your results in most cases for the following reasons:

-- Results can be large and slow to send to and from the API
+- Results can be large and slow to send to and from the API.
-- Results often contain private information or data
+- Results often contain private information or data.
-- Results would need to be stored in the database or complex logic implemented to hydrate from another source
+- Results would need to be stored in the database or complex logic implemented to hydrate from another source.

 There are a few cases where Prefect _will_ store your results directly in the database.
 This is an optimization to reduce the overhead of reading and writing to result storage.